kirenpaulGitHub/K/README.md

 SUMMARY
 -------

-Highly motivated and results-oriented Full Stack Developer with over 12 years of experience in building secure, scalable mobile and web applications across diverse domains, including banking and e-learning.
-Proven track record in leading and managing teams, delivering projects on time and within budget, and consistently exceeding stakeholder expectations.
-Seeking a challenging role to leverage expertise in React Native, Ionic, Angular, Spring Boot, NodeJS, and other advanced technologies to contribute to a dynamic team.
+Experienced Full Stack Developer with 12+ years in creating secure and scalable mobile and web applications across domains like banking and e-learning.
+Skilled in team leadership, project delivery, and working with technologies such as React Native, Ionic, Angular, Spring Boot, and NodeJS.
+Looking to bring expertise to a collaborative team and drive impactful results.

 PROFESSIONAL EXPERIENCE
 -----------------------